 Therefore, your final odds are 1 in 292,201,338.
 Incidentally, these are the same odds for winning U.S. Powerball.

-If you know the range of balls, the number of picks you must make and the number of correct picks needed to win a certain prize, you can use these formulas to learn more about the odds for any lottery and prize tier.
+If you know the range of balls, the number of picks you must make and the number of correct picks needed to win a certain prize, you can use this guide How to Calculate the Probabilities of Winning the Nine PowerBall Prize Levels? to learn more about the odds for any lottery and prize tier.